US to resume J&J COVID vaccinations despite rare clot risk

 U.S. health officials lifted an 11-day pause on COVID-19 vaccinations using Johnson & Johnson’s single-dose shot on Friday, after scientific advisers decided its benefits outweigh a rare risk of blood clot.

-The government uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot, out of nearly 8 million people given the J&J shot.
-All were women, most under age 50.
+The government uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot out of nearly 8 million people given the J&J shot.
+All were women, most younger than 50.
 Three died, and seven remain hospitalized.

-“Above all else, health and safety are at the forefront of our decisions,” CDC Director Dr. Rochelle Walensky said in a statement.
-“Our vaccine safety systems are working.
-We identified exceptionally rare events – out of millions of doses" of the J&J shot and will continue to monitor them.
+Ohio Gov. Mike DeWine released a statement Friday night saying that vaccine providers resume use of the J&J vaccine.

+“Providers in Ohio are permitted to immediately resume administering Johnson & Johnson vaccines in Ohio, provided they continue to follow all guidance by the CDC and FDA,” DeWine said.

-The U.S. decision — similar to how European regulators are rolling out J&J's shot — comes after CDC advisers earlier Friday voted 10-4 to resume vaccinations but panelists made clear that they must come with warnings about the risk.
-The group debated but ultimately steered clear of outright age restrictions.
+The U.S. decision — similar to how European regulators are rolling out J&J's shot — comes after advisers to the CDC debated in a daylong meeting just how serious the risk really is.
+Panelists voted 10-4 to resume vaccinations without outright age restrictions, but made clear that the shots must come with clear warnings about the clots.

 The committee members all agreed the J&J vaccine "should be put back into circulation,” panel chairman Dr. Jose Romero, Arkansas' health secretary, said in an interview after the vote.
 “The difference was how you convey the risk ...
 It does not absolve us from making sure that people who receive this vaccine, if they are in the risk group, that we inform them of that.”